 Typically companies hire specialists to do non-core activities, like outsource app development, perform routine tasks, or do research.
 It helps to save up the time for the in-house team to complete strategic objectives.

 Why do companies outsource software development?

-By the time you add the costs of recruiting, training, and paying the salaries of permanent in-house developers, you realize that it is cheaper to instead hire freelance staff who would be paid by project or hourly.
+By the time you add the costs of recruiting, training, and paying the salaries of permanent in-house developers, you realize that it is less expensive to hire outsourcing developers who are paid by project or hourly.

-|Less Infrastructure||Companies that outsource software development have access to the required tools and other resources from the out staffed team, thus reducing expenses on new infrastructure if otherwise.|
+- Companies that trust the software development outsourcing process to gain access to unique tools and resources from the outstaffed team, which reduces expenses on new infrastructure.

-|Dedicated Team||Even with an in-house team, it makes sense to outsource some aspects of development, especially when the in-house team is overwhelmed.
-You get a dedicated team that is focused on a single project while your in-house staff can continue with routine tasks.
+- Outsource certain aspects of development, especially when your in-house team is overwhelmed.
+The benefits are getting a dedicated team that is focused on a single project, while your in-house staff can continue with routine tasks.